changwmyung/al-folio/_members/3_students_donggeonkim.md

 <div class="row">
     <div class="col-sm mt-3 mt-md-0">
-    I'm Dong Geon Kim, a student in Department of Chemistry at Chungnam National University.<br>
+    I'm Dong Geon Kim, a student in Department of Chemistry at Chungnam National University.<br><br>

     The summer in korea is too hot. (in progress...)

     </div>